[Federal Register: June 6, 2002 (Volume 67, Number 109)]

 information is needed to report on Private Bills to Congress when

 (5) An estimate of the total number of respondents and the amount

-of time estimated for an average respondent to respond: 50 responses at
+of time estimated for an average respondent to respond: 100 responses

 (6) An estimate of the total public burden (in hours) associated